KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 <img width="1287" height="635" alt="image" src="https://github.com/user-attachments/assets/4700331c-7797-4090-82e2-efd86f5c17bc" />

 ### Under construction:
-Styles - work acceptably.
+Styles - work well 90% of the time.
 The rest of the options - sometimes yes, sometimes no.
 The idea for this configurator is taken from here: https://huggingface.co/spaces/fancyfeast/joy-caption-beta-one